ikko/sym/docs/topics/9_performance/index.md

 ## O(1) Symbol Instantiation (Intern Pool)

 Symbol instantiation is a constant-time operation, achieved through the implementation of an interning pool (a variation of the Flyweight design pattern).
 When a `Symbol` is requested via `Symbol(name)`, the framework first checks if a `Symbol` with that `name` already exists in a global pool.
 If it does, the existing instance is returned; otherwise, a new instance is created and added to the pool.
-This ensures that each unique symbolic name maps to a single, canonical `Symbol` object, leading to significant memory savings and guaranteeing object identity.
+This ensures that each unique symic name maps to a single, canonical `Symbol` object, leading to significant memory savings and guaranteeing object identity.

 ### Mechanism
 - **`Symbol._pool`**: A dictionary-like structure that stores `Symbol` instances, keyed by their `name`.